czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Lets face it, I solved the problem set but the rancher config at work made me tired.
 So it is a great accomplishment for today!

 **Link to work:** N/A

+### Day 28: May 13, 2020

+**Today's Progress**: I have finished with the rundown challenge for CS50 and it has passed all the tests!
+Tomorrow I try to solve the Tideman challenge.
+Let see how far I get...

+**Thoughts:** : Today after work I was tired again, so my brain was slow a little bit.
+However I could solve the runoff challenge and I am proud that I could do it with one blow (no errors for the first run).
+Of course it might has some room for improvement, but I will get back to it later. (when I have more experience)

+**Link to work:** N/A